yuifu/moccs/README.md

 Given ChIP-Seq data of any DNA-binding proteins including transcription factors, MOCCS comprehensively analyzes and describes every $k$-mer that is bound by the DNA-binding proteins.

-MOCCS (version 1.6) is written in Perl and R.
+MOCCS (version 1.7) is written in Perl and R.
 MOCCS was tested on Perl version 5.18.2 and R version 3.2.1.

+# History

+- 2016.04.15: Version 1.7.
+	- Added 'stranded' option.
+With this optin, MOCCS will count k-mers on the forward strand and will not reverse-compliment k-mers.
+This is useful when analyzing RNA-binding proteins (RBPs) data (e.g. CLIP-Seq data).
+	- Added

 # Usage